simongreene02/TileGame/README.md

 ## Features

+There are two main features in the project.
+One of them is a maze generator that allows for the random generation of files using seeds and parameters, while the other is a Swing-based application that allows users to navigate the mazes.

 ### Level Generation (using Prim)

+Reason I chose Prim, is to be able to quickly generate mazes where it is possible to navigate between any two (non-wall) points.
+(Expand later)

 ### Game Features

+Full movement
+Collision detection
+Moving sprites with walk cycle
+Level switching

 ## Technical description

+Dependency Injection using Guice
+Immutability on objects where possible
+Factory pattern

 ## Tests
 JUnit 5.

 ### Jacoco

+Jacoco is a library that allows for the measuring of test coverage.

+Outputs can be obtained by running the command:

+    ./gradlew build jacocoTestReport

+The reports are stored in `build/jacocoHtml/index.html`

 ### Google Truth

+Google Truth is a library that allows for fluent, more readable test assertions.

+EXAMPLE (find containsExactlyElementsIn)

 ### Mockito

+Mockito is a library that allows for the "mocking" dependencies.

+Where we used it

 ### Temp Files

-# TileGame

-To generate a test coverage report, enter

-    ./gradlew build jacocoTestReport
-into the terminal.

-## Build

-To create an independent zip distribution file, enter

-    ./gradlew distZip

-## Download

-## Game

-No special arguments or flags are required to run the game.

-    ./gradlew run

-## Prim

-Currently, the "buildMaze" property must be present and set to "true" to run Prim.

-##### Usage

-    ./gradlew run -PbuildMode=prim --args="-r_min <minimum number of rows per maze> -r_max <maximum_number of rows per maze> -c_min <minimum number of columns per maze> -c_max <maximum number of columns per maze> -m <number of mazes generated> -s <random seed> -d <directory to write mazes to>"

-##### Example

-    ./gradlew run -PbuildMode=prim --args="-r_min 10 -r_max 10 -c_min 20 -c_max 20 -m 5 -s 1 -d /home/ninja/ws/github/TileGame/src/main/resources"

-## Metadata

-NOTE: This feature is currently incomplete, and cannot be performed at this time.

-##### Usage

-    ./gradlew run -PbuildMode=metadata
+For specific tests, I used a library to create several temporary files and directories, so that the existence of those files could be tested.

-## Problems
+## Known Issues

-##### Cache

-When altering data files (e.g. maze layouts), the cache files are not properly updated, which causes the program to not register changes.
+- When altering data files (e.g. maze layouts), the cache files are sometimes not properly updated, which causes the program to not register changes.
+The cache files are stored in `out/production/resources`.

-/home/ninja-jr/IdeaProjects/TileGame/out/production/resources